Emigrate To Australia

 Can I Emigrate As A Skilled Worker?

 Once your skills have been approved an immigration officer may issue an invitation to apply for a visa.
 Until this time they do not involve themselves in skilled worker cases and prefer to leave it to the assessing bodies who have expertise in your field.
 Once we have determined your skills are in demand and we have secured the correct skills assessment and ensured you are awarded the highest possible marks then we need to ensure you have secured 60 points under the general skilled migration test and meet the Australian values test.
 In short, the answer is that it is impossible to say if you are eligible to immigrate as a skilled worker or not until we have completed an assessment of your case.
-This is a free service available for you today.

 Other Visas Available

 There are over 600 visa subclasses for Australia and several are available for people who are not interested in working, retired, have family in Australia or want to invest in Australia.
 If we can not secure a visa under once subclass we will review all your other possible options.